spiceai/blog/content/posts/announce/index.md

 We also realized that handling time series data is often sensitive, such as with health, financial, and security data.
 Instead of sending all data into a 3rd-party AI service, we needed the choice to bring AI to wherever our data and compute lived, either in the cloud, on-premises on or the edge.

-## Spice.ai - a familiar development experience and open source runtime for deep learning on time series data
+### Spice.ai - a modern development experience and open source runtime for deep learning on time series data

 Spice.ai is an open source, portable runtime for training and using deep learning on time series data.
 It's written in Golang and Python and runs as a container or microservice with applications calling a simple HTTP API.
 It's deployable to any public cloud, on-premises, and edge.

-\_\_

 The vision for Spice.ai is to make creating intelligent applications as easy as possible for developers in their development environment of choice.
 Spice.ai brings AI development to their editor, in any language or framework with a fast, iterative, inner development loop, with continuous-integration (CI) and continuous-deployment (CD) workflows.